tml/cadmus/Chapter-1/Part VIII: Objects.md

 }
 ```

-Don't get scared of the following punctuation ; { } .
-All lines of code must be finished using a ; just like sentences are finished off with a full stop, and {} are used to separate chunks of code.

 Notice the words public and private, public means that everything in the project can see it and private means that only the current class can see it.

 To create a new book (object) you would simply write the code below: